MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Update-MgGroupThreadPostExtension.md

 ## SYNOPSIS
 Update an open extension (openTypeExtension object) with the properties in the request body: The data in an extension can be primitive types, or arrays of primitive types.
 See the table in the Permissions section for the list of resources that support open extensions.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Update-MgBetaGroupThreadPostExtension](/powershell/module/Microsoft.Graph.Beta.Groups/Update-MgBetaGroupThreadPostExtension?view=graph-powershell-beta)

 ## SYNTAX